debiki/talkyard-prod-one/README.md

 Do not use this preview of v1 "for real", in production, yet.

+Also, don't install v0 — because then you'd want to upgrade to v1 pretty soon, a waste of time.

+Instead: **Wait 1 or 2 weeks until v1 has been released** — that should be in the beginning of April 2026, or end of Mars.
+Then install v1.

 Feedback welcome!
 You can post in: https://forum.talkyard.io

 ------